Frequent Questions about the Chlorpyrifos 2021 Final Rule

 - Applications of chlorpyrifos to or around fruit and nut trees (almonds, citrus, filbert, apple, cherry, nectarine, peach, pear, plum, prune) are considered a non-food use provided applications are made to non-bearing trees (i.e., trees without fruit present at the time of application and that will not bear fruit within one year).
 Refer to Question 7a for more information on non-bearing fruit and nut trees.

 - Crops grown for seed (including grass): Food, feed, and non-food crops grown for seed are considered to be non-food/non-feed uses when covered by the label restrictions described in Question 7d.

 - Forest trees: Plantations, forest seed orchards, felled trees, cut stumps.

-- Commercial indoor non-residential: Warehouses, ship holds, railroad boxcars, industrial plants, manufacturing plants, food processing plants or containerized baits.
+- Commercial indoor non-residential: Warehouses, ship holds, railroad boxcars, industrial plants, or containerized baits.

 - Outdoor non-residential: Golf courses, road medians, industrial plants, fence posts, utility poles, railroad ties, landscape timbers, logs, poles, and posts.

 - Indoor residential: Ant and roach bait (containerized).

 - Commercial outdoor: Underground utility cables and conduits; turf and ornamentals in road medians and industrial plant sites; interior treatment of warehouses, railroad boxcars, industrial plants, and manufacturing plants.